Outlook Logo

 Meaning and History

 Distinguish Outlook with the “.com” domain from a similar Microsoft Office application.
 They are two different things, although their logos have been identical since 2019, and the software icons have been the same since 2013.
-Despite the visual similarity, they have different stories that converged on one point only after the disappearance of Hotmail.
+Despite their visual similarity, they have different stories that converged only after Hotmail disappeared.

 What is Outlook?

-Outlook is a multifunctional email client created in 1997 by Microsoft Corporation.
+Outlook is a multifunctional email client developed by Microsoft Corporation in 1997.
 It allows users to send and receive emails, manage contacts, and track scheduled events in a calendar.
 Synchronization with other applications, such as SharePoint and OneNote, is available.
-The software can be used on Windows, Android, iOS, and macOS operating systems.
+The software can be used on Windows, Android, iOS, and macOS.

 1996 – 1997

 In 1996, the era of the HoTMaiL postal service began.
-Its name on the logo was written just like that – with “H,” “T,” “M,” and “L” in upper case.
-The fact is that the developers used HTML when creating web pages, so they decided to pay tribute to the popular programming language.
-The lettering was double: in the foreground, there were crisp red letters with three-dimensional shading and highlights, and in the background, there were their translucent blue shadows with a slight blur effect.
+Its name on the logo was written just like that, with “H,” “T,” “M,” and “L” in uppercase.
+The developers used HTML to create web pages, so they decided to pay tribute to the popular programming language.
+The lettering was double: in the foreground, crisp red letters with three-dimensional shading and highlights, and in the background, their translucent blue shadows with a slight blur.

 1997 – 1998